telerik/justmock-docs/continuous-integration/azure-devops-tfs-2018.md

 1. To install the extension go to the Azure DevOps marketplace and search for JustMock or click on this [link](https://marketplace.visualstudio.com/items?itemName=vs-publisher-443.jm-vstest-2).

-2. Click on the click on the "Get it free" button.
+2. Click on the "Get it free" button.
 The marketplace will require you to login if you haven't done that already.

 ![JustMock extension Get it free](images/MarketPlace_JustMock.png)